toilville/twinning/TEMPLATE-README.md

         └── config.yml         # Issue template config
 ```

-## The Prole Summer Spirit
+## The Twinning Philosophy

 Projects using this template should embody:

+- **Human Amplification** - AI enhances human capabilities without replacing human judgment
+- **Data Sovereignty** - Complete user control over personal and business data
+- **Ethical AI** - All AI operations evaluated through transparent ethical frameworks
-- **Accessibility** - Built for regular people, not just developers
+- **Accessibility** - Built for regular people, not just AI researchers or developers
-- **Simplicity** - If it needs a manual, make it simpler
-- **Utility** - Solve real problems that working people face
+- **Performance Excellence** - Production-ready infrastructure with measurable benchmarks
+- **Platform Independence** - No vendor lock-in or mandatory external dependencies
+- **Privacy First** - No surveillance capitalism or unnecessary data collection
-- **Community** - Built by and for the community, not corporate interests
+- **Community Driven** - Built by and for the community, not corporate interests
-- **Honesty** - No marketing speak, just honest descriptions
+- **Transparency** - Open source, clear documentation, honest about capabilities and limitations

 ## Contributing to This Template

 Found ways to improve the template?
 Send a PR!
 We're all figuring this out together.

+When contributing, please ensure your changes align with:
+- **Ethical AI principles** using the SPELWork framework
+- **Data sovereignty** and privacy-first design
+- **Human agency** in all AI-powered features
+- **Professional quality** with real performance standards
-Keep it simple, keep it real, and remember: this is for working folks trying to build useful things in their spare time.
+- **Accessibility** for working folks building useful things

 ---

+**Twinning** - AI-Human Collaboration with Data Sovereignty

 Built by workers, for workers.
-Keep it real!
+Professional AI infrastructure that respects human choice.